-This Privacy Notice sets how and why Equivo Limited processes personal data, who the data is shared with and what rights you have in respect of the personal data we process.
+This Privacy Notice sets how and why Equivo Limited processes personal data, who the data is shared with and what rights you have in respect of the personal data we process about you.
 This is a general Privacy Notice for Equivo Limited.
 For applicants, please visit our Applicant Privacy Notice.

 Equivo is a trading name of Equivo Limited.